3arii/Tune-Box/README.md

 # Tune-Box
 Tune Box is a Music App that is run in your browser, It has a friendly, easy-to-use good-looking GUI.
-It utilizes JavaScript, HTML and CSS to create the best looking and the most uder-friendly experience you can get.
+It utilizes JavaScript, HTML and CSS to create the best looking and the most user-friendly experience you can get.

 ## Screenshots